 Who Needs a Contractors License in WV?

 West Virginia offers licenses for various contracting work.
-This includes specialty trades such as electrical, plumbing, and HVAC, but it also provides a general building contractor’s license which is required for projects over $1000.
+This includes specialty trades, such as electrical and plumbing, but it also provides a general building contractor’s license which is required for projects over $1000.
 Depending on your contracting work your process for applying for and obtaining your contractors license will vary slightly, and this includes exams and fees.

-If you are going to be performing general building contract work alongside specialty trades such as electrical, plumbing, or HVAC, you will need to acquire those licenses and take the associated exams as well.
+If you are going to be performing general building contract work alongside specialty trades, you will need to acquire those licenses and take the associated exams as well.
 For a full list of contracting work that requires testing and licensing, visit the West Virginia Division of Labor contractor license page.

 What Do You Need To Become a General Contractor in West Virginia?